TennoAndros/be-cf5-project/README.md

 - `DELETE /api/reviews/:review_id` ➡️ DELETE a specific review using its review_id as parameter.

-- `GET /api/users` ➡️ GET a list of the registered users.

 - `POST /api/users` ➡️ POST a new user.

 - `GET /api/users/:username` ➡️ GET a specific user using a username parameter.